 For additional information contact the program.
 Services are free of charge to participants.

-- Students in the TRiO programs will identify their educational goals and design a plan to achieve these goals. - Students will demonstrate effective leadership skills. - Students will apply effective interpersonal communication skills in their interactions.
+- Students in the TRiO programs will identify their educational goals and design a plan to achieve these goals. - Students will demonstrate effective leadership skills. - Students will effective interpersonal apply communication skills in their interactions.

 Veterans Affairs Office